 The Purchasing Coordinator verifies the proposed purchase is reasonable in cost (i.e., comparable to current fair market value) by insuring at least two, preferably three, quotes are attached to the purchase request.
 The program manager/director assigned to the grant must verify the proposed purchase is necessary to accomplish the objectives of the grant program and that the expenditure is vital or required for the grant program to be successful by requiring the requisition document the appropriate campus of district improvement plan.
 Approval for the requisition is documented in the on-line financial system.
-Approval of expenditures from federal programs also requires the approval of the Director of Federal & State Accountability along with budget approval by the Budget & General Ledger Coordinator.
+Approval of expenditures from federal programs also requires the approval of the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable along with budget approval by the Budget & General Ledger Coordinator.